Advising Session Checklist

 5. Allow sufficient time to be advised.

-If you don't know your major, an advisor will help you choose general classes.
+If you don't know your program of study, an advisor will help you choose general classes.

-1. Your major determines the level of your math and science courses.
+1. Your program of study determines your math and science pathway for courses.

-3. Career Services can help you explore majors.
+2. Career Services can help you explore programs of study.

 Selecting a Semester Class Load